DarthXibalba/Cooking-Recipes/README.md

 # Cooking Recipes
-A simple repository for all my favorite cooking recipes and those I'd like to try to make.
+A simple `markdown` repository for all my favorite cooking recipes and those I'd like to try to make.

 ## Recipe Index
 ### Appetizers